gihankhalil1/Chat-with-your-PDFs/README.md

 ## Contributions

-Contributions are welcome!
+Contributions are welcome 😊!
 Feel free to open issues or submit pull requests on [GitHub](https://github.com/gihankhalil1/chat-with-pdfs).

 ---